nedcloud-blackchain/bitcoin/doc/tor.md

 ## 4. Privacy recommendations

-- Do not add anything but Bitcoin Core ports to the onion service created in section 3.
+- Do not add anything but Blackcoin Core ports to the onion service created in section 3.
   If you run a web service too, create a new onion service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Onion services created automatically (as in section 2) always have only one port